cxsquared/portfolio-v3/src/pages/blog/a-year-of-3d-printing/index.md

 ![Spelunky Keychain](spelunkyKeychain.png)
 [Thingiverse Link][Spelunky Thingiverse]

 Then for this holiday season I tried to stretch my skills by making some presents.
-I made a spinning ornament and even combined electronics and LEDs into a statue thing.
+I made a spinning ornament and even combined electronics and LED's into a statue thing.

 Hamilton Spinning Ornament
 ![Hamilton Spinning Ornament](hamOrnament.png)